On interpolating sesqui-harmonic maps between Riemannian manifolds: Interpolating sesqui-harmonic maps

 where \(\dv_h\) represents the volume element of the metric \(h\).
-If we perform a conformal transformation \(\tilde h:=e^{2u}h\), where \(u\colon M\to\R\) is a positive function, then the energy functional transforms as
+If we perform a rescaling of the metric by a constant factor \(\tilde h:=\lambda^2h\), the action functional transforms as

-This clearly reflects the fact that the energy functional for harmonic maps is conformally invariant in two dimensions whereas the energy functional for biharmonic maps is invariant in four dimensions.
-In addition, we realize that the energy functional for semi-biharmonic maps is not invariant under conformal transformations.
-We may expect that semi-biharmonic maps may be most interesting if \(\dim M=2,3,4\). \end{Bem}
+This clearly reflects the fact that the action functional for harmonic maps is scale-invariant in two dimensions whereas the action functional for biharmonic maps is scale-invariant in four dimensions.
+We can conclude that the action for interpolating sesqui-harmonic maps is not scale-invariant in any dimension and we may expect that interpolating sesqui-harmonic maps may be most interesting if \(\dim M=2,3,4\). \end{Bem}

 In order to highlight the analytical structure of \eqref{euler-lagrange} we take a look at the case of a spherical target.
 For biharmonic maps this was carried out in \cite{MR2375314} making use of a different method.